Khazar hypothesis of Ashkenazi ancestry: Germany

-The Khazar hypothesis was promoted by the former Nazi scholar Herman Wirth (1885-1981), who wrote an anti-Semitic legal report in 1958 that questioned the origins of the Jewish People and relativized the Holocaust.
+The Khazar hypothesis was promoted by the former Nazi scholar Herman Wirth (1885–1981), who wrote an antisemitic legal report in 1958 that questioned the origins of the Jewish People and relativized the Holocaust.
 It was central to his Palestinabuch (Book of Palestine), the extensive manuscript of which was lost for unclear reasons in the 1970s.
-It was his theory that the Ashkenazi Jews descended from a superstitious slave people (Khazars) on the fringes of a mythical Nordic civilization (Shambhala) in the Gobi desert.
+It was his theory that the Ashkenazi Jews descended from a superstitious slave people (Khazars) on the fringes of a mythical Nordic civilization (Shambhala) in the Gobi Desert.
 According to Wirth, Christ descended from a lost tribe of the original Aryans, who had left their traces in the Near East in the form of Megalithic monuments.

 The Palestinabuch was meant as a counterpart to Wirth's Ura Linda Chronicle (1933) on the ancient Frisians, whom he considered direct descendants of the first Aryans and whose origins he located in Palestine.
 It was officially titled The Riddle of the Palestine's Megalithic Graves: From JAU to Jesus.
 By 1969 the proposed title had changed into Between the North Sea and the Sea of Genezareth, implicitly referring to an influential book by the 19th-century German reactionary Julius Langbehn.

-The myth of the lost Palestinabuch was promoted by the Chilean fascist and anti-Semite Miguel Serrano and picked up by the Russian political theorist Alexandr Dugin, who devoted his indicative book Hyperborean Theory (1993) to Herman Wirth's legacy.
+The myth of the lost Palestinabuch was promoted by the Chilean fascist and antisemite Miguel Serrano and picked up by the Russian political theorist Alexandr Dugin, who devoted his indicative book Hyperborean Theory (1993) to Herman Wirth's legacy.
 Wirth's ideas were also echoed by the German conspiracy theorist Jan van Helsing, who wrote several influential books on secret societies, as well as by the New Age influencer David Icke.